 Our salon industry is filled with a wide range of products ranging from shaving butter to foams and gels.
-Rather than resorting to dry shaving, or worse, uneven shave, it is better to get a pinch of a lubricant - especially if you've ingrown hair.
+Rather than resorting to dry shaving, or worse, an uneven shave, it is better to get a pinch of a lubricant - especially if you're prone to ingrown hairs.
 Luckily there are a few solid replacements that you can try!

 Shaving Cream Alternatives

 When it comes to shaving, hydration is the key.
-The more pamper your skin is, the better the shaving experience.
-Applying the lubricant such as shaving butter, gel, cream, or lotion will make the razor easier to glide.
+The more pampered your skin is, the better the shaving experience.
+Applying a lubricant such as shaving butter, gel, cream, or lotion will make the razor easier to glide.

-One of the most popular shaving cream substitutes is a conditioner - Surprised right!
+One of the most popular shaving cream substitutes is a conditioner - Surprising right!

 Shea butter is an excellent moisturizer, and thus can be easily found in a lot of skincare products.
-It is also very helpful for your skin as the moisturizing ingredient makes the razorblade easier to glide on your skin, thus reducing the overall ingrown hair.
+It is also very helpful for your skin as the moisturizing ingredients makes the razorblade easier to glide on your skin, thus reducing the overall occurrence of ingrown hairs.

 On its own, shea butter can be used as an impromptu shaving cream.
 You can easily find this ingredient in the form of shaving butter, aftershave, and balm.